 - Coimbatore Hitech Infrastructure Pvt.
 Ltd.;

 - Shriram Properties and Infrastructure Private Limited; and

 Developing an SEZ in India

-Companies, co-operative societies, individuals, and partnership firms are all able to file an application, and simply need to submit the Form-A that is available on the Department of Commerce’s website.
+Companies, co-operative societies, individuals, and partnership firms are all able to file an application, submitting the Form-A that is available on the commerce department’s website dedicated to Special Economic Zones.

-The information you have to fill out on the form ranges from basic details, such as the name, address, and personal information of the applicant, to more specific details of the proposal, such as the type of land it will be set up on and its means of financing.
+The required information for the form ranges from basic details, such as the name, address, and personal information of the applicant, to more specific details of the proposal, such as the type of land it will be set up on and its means of financing.

-The amount of land that your proposal requires will determine what type of SEZ it will be.
-The different types are:
+The amount of land that the proposal requires will determine what type of SEZ it will be.
+Some of the different types are:

 - Multi sector SEZ (requiring a minimum of 1000 hectares of land);

 - Sector specific SEZ (requiring a minimum of 100 hectares);